 Bentley University uses the information you provide through the FAFSA and CSS Profile to evaluate your eligibility for student aid.
 You’ll receive aid based on your family’s ability to afford and pay for the expenses of attending Bentley.

 One of the best kinds of need-based aid is grants.
-A grant is gift aid, which is basically free money you’re given to pay for college that won’t need to be repaid.
+A grant is gift aid, which is basically money you’re given to pay for college that won’t need to be repaid.
 This type of aid is funded by a variety of organizations, from federal and state college grants down to institutional grants offered by college themselves.

 Here are some of the top Bentley University awards: